harbya/data_granularity/README.md

-# Advantages of keeping data history instead of overwritting
+# Advantages of keeping data history instead of overwriting

 #
 #